Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Document Result(s):
 1. If any lazy favorite recipes are not shown or non lazy favorite recipes are shown, record:
-    + Any lazy favorite recipes that are missing, incorrect recipes that showed up, and a brief description of the problem.
+    + Any lazy favorite recipes that are missing, incorrect recipes that have shown up, and a brief description of the problem.
 1. If any content has bad UX, record:
     + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record: